-- Lifeguards/water safety supervisors must be readily identifiable to all swimmers at all times. - In a water emergency situation, the lifeguard/water safety supervisor is in charge.
-Where an emergency extends beyond the water, accessing emergency medical services or emergency transportation from the site, the teacher in charge of the trip in consultation with the lifeguard/water safety supervisor and where appropriate trip guides are to determine an action plan in accordance with school board procedures. - An emergency action plan must be in place and communicated to all trip guides, instructors, and teachers. - During the initial swim, students must demonstrate procedures for exiting the water during emergency situations (for example, 3 loud whistle blasts).
+- Water safety supervisors/lifeguards must be readily identifiable to all swimmers at all times. - In a water emergency situation, the water safety supervisor/lifeguard is in charge.
+Where an emergency situation extends beyond the water, accessing emergency medical services or emergency transportation from the site, the teacher in charge of the trip in consultation with the water safety supervisor/lifeguard and where appropriate trip guides are to determine an action plan in accordance with school board procedures. - An emergency action plan must be in place and communicated to all trip guides, instructors and teachers. - During the initial swim, students must demonstrate procedures for exiting the water during emergency situations (for example, 3 loud whistle blasts).